9/11 Workers Asbestos Exposure Attorneys

 Asbestos and the WTC Buildings

-The World Trade Center complex, completed in 1973, included the two largest buildings in the world at the time.
+The World Trade Center complex, completed in 1973, included the two largest buildings.
 Each tower was just over 1,300 feet high and contained enough office space for 35,000 people and 400 businesses.
 The construction of the complex was also the largest construction zone in the world.

 The Dangers of Asbestos Exposure